khusmann/benlink/README.md

 - [HTCommander](https://github.com/Ylianst/HTCommander)

-If you've found benlink's documentation of the Benshi protocol helpful, or use benlink in your own project, please let me know so I can add it to this list!
+If you've found benlink's documentation of the Benshi protocol helpful, or use benlink in your own project, please let me know so I can add it to this list.

 ## Known issues